(586) 277-1069

 Housing here is predominantly Dense 1940s–1950s bungalow housing on small lots.
 The most common restoration-related issues in Eastpointe are combined sewer backup, aging drain lines, basement flooding.
 Our crews treat each property as its own project — scope, drying time, and rebuild needs are written based on what we measure on site, not a generic playbook.

 Eastpointe's combined sewer system is more than 70 years old in many neighborhoods, and heavy rainstorms routinely push sewage into low-lying basements along the Gratiot corridor.
-Restoration scopes here must follow IICRC S500 Category 3 protocols on every affected surface, not just where standing water was visible, because contaminated water wicks upward through drywall bottom plates and horizontally through sub-floor seams long after the visible water is gone.
+Restoration scopes here must follow industry-standard Category 3 protocols on every affected surface, not just where standing water was visible, because contaminated water wicks upward through drywall bottom plates and horizontally through sub-floor seams long after the visible water is gone.

 For water damage work specifically in Eastpointe, the dominant driver we see on local jobs is combined sewer backup — which affects how fast water spreads, where it hides, and how long drying realistically takes.